-- Raytheon makes contributions to your account according to your date of hire.
-If your date of hire is: - On or after November 6, 2010, the company matches up to the first 3% of your eligible compensation that you save each pay period (after five years of continuous employment with the company, up to the first 4% of your eligible compensation that you save each pay period).

-If you are eligible for a company match and paying off your student loans, you may be eligible for a Student Loan Repayment Contribution (SLRC) in lieu of a company match.
+- Whether or not you elect to make RAYSIP contributions, the company contributes 3% of your eligible compensation to your RAYSIP account.
+The company also matches a portion of your savings dollar-for-dollar, up to the first 4% of your eligible compensation that you save through RAYSIP each pay period.
+You are immediately 100% vested in all company contributions. - If you are paying off your student loans, you may be eligible for a Student Loan Repayment Contribution (SLRC) in lieu of a company match.
 For details, see the section Student Loan Repayment Contribution (SLRC) Program.